vaishnavikhadge/kidney_disease/README.md

-This is the deep learning project classifies all the xray images
+This is the deep learning project classifies all the xray images of kidney

 ****
 mlflow command